jeffcarp/talks/talk-notes.md

 - We'll stop here
 - We only scratched the surface of what you can do with AngularJS
 - I've put up links to further reading and tutorials in the GitHub repo
+- Must shout out: Bloodhound is looking for an iOS engineer
 - Questions?